touchpi/touchpi-doc/docs/displays/hyperpixel2.1round/index.md

-# Original Raspberry 7 inch Touch Display
+# Hyperpixel 2.1 Round Touch Display

 ## We are working on this page.
 Be patient